 2018Tikk and Kerttunen inform new entrants and nonparticipating governments of the discussions and outcomes of the UN First Committee Group of Governmental Experts (GGE) and discuss prospects for the 2019/2020 GGE.
 They explain why the Group will not able to provide answers to practical cybersecurity issues...

 Research projects about cyber

-Upholding the NATO cyber pledge: What does cyber deterrence and cyber resilience mean for NATO and Norway?2017 (Ongoing)
+Upholding the NATO cyber pledge: What does cyber deterrence and cyber resilience mean for NATO and Norway?2017 (Completed)